 From our experience of installing solid wall insulation across London, it seems there is no standard approach to how the councils judge what is acceptable and what isn’t, so if in doubt, it is probably worth asking the question!

-How is solid wall insulation installed?
+How is external wall insulation installed?

 Firstly, if the property has existing render, a render test must be carried out to see if it is strong enough to hold the insulation.
 If not, all the existing render will need to be removed prior to attaching the insulation to the brickwork.
 If the render test shows that the existing render is firmly held in place, the render can simply be smoothed, ready for the insulation to be applied directly on to it.